Blower Door Test in Lumberton township, NJ

 How Is A Blower Door Test Conducted?

 As the fan removes air from inside, exterior air flows in through leaks and gaps in the building envelope.
-A sensitive nanometer is used to monitor and compare the pressure difference between the blower fan and the home’s interior air.
-From these readings, the number of air changes per hour (ACH) is determined, revealing the home’s airtightness and performance efficiency in NJ.
+With a nanometer, we record and compare the pressure produced by the fan to the pressure inside the house.
+These values are expressed as air changes per hour (ACH), a key measure of the home’s airtightness and its energy performance under NJ conditions.

 What Is A Passing Blower Door Test Score?